 Name the subform: Example: Sub Products.
 Note that subforms are layout-specific.
 You can have entirely different subforms for Layout A and Layout B of the same module.

 Inserting columns in a subform

 In the subform, you must next insert the columns required.
-These columns are nothing but the different types of fields such as single line, number, currency, formula, pick-list field, lookup field and so on.
+These columns are nothing but the different types of fields such as single line, number, currency, formula, pick-list field, lookup, user field, and so on.

 Association of fields from a lookup module